 - Mood changes

-If the student seems excessively sleepy or lacking in energy during the day, parents should be informed.
+If the student seems excessively sleepy or lacking in energy during the day, or complaining of any above symptoms, parents should be informed.

-Many people with epilepsy also have “subclinical” epileptiform activity in the brain in-between seizures.
-This is abnormal electrical activity, but not enough to generate a seizure, but this abnormal activity can also have effects and attribute to learning difficulties.
+Many people with epilepsy also have “subclinical” or epileptiform activity in the brain in-between seizures.
+This is abnormal electrical activity, but not enough to generate a seizure, but it can also have effects that contribute to learning difficulties.

-If seizures are causes by some underlying condition of the brain – even minor – this may involve the area of the brain associated with memory, or may change the way the brain handles information.
+If seizures are caused by some another condition of the brain, or are coming from the area of the brain associated with cognition functions, they may change the way the brain handles information.

-Epilepsy is a chronic disorder and may have similar effects on children as would other chronic diseases.
+Epilepsy is generally a long term condition and may have similar effects on children as would other chronic diseases.

 Seizures are unpredictable.
-Many people report that the most frightening thing about seizures is their unpredictability.
-Even a child whose epilepsy is controlled with medication may still be anxious about having another seizure, especially in the presence of peers.
+Many people with epilepsy report that one of the most frightening thing about seizures is not knowing when they are going to happen.
+Even a child whose epilepsy is controlled with medication may still be anxious about having a seizure, especially at school.
 Therefore, it may be even more difficult to adapt to epilepsy than to other more predictable chronic conditions.

 A child’s perception of their epilepsy can be affected by others reactions to it.